-It was brought back to Kirjath-jearim, (i

-at the direction of Solomon, the Ark was his succession; but this does not at all prove conveyed into the Holy of Holies of the tem- that the Priesthood of Aaron was not typical ple, (i Kg. viii, 1-6,) which was built in of the Priesthood of Christ.
-Paul distinctly Mount Moriah near Mount Zion ; ii Ch. iii, shows that it is.
-The Lord has chosen Zion to dwell in 1. at rest forever; (Ps. cxxxii, 13, 14) but as yet Apostle and High Priest of our profession (or he had dwelt there but a short time, and then religion.)
+It was brought back to Kirjath-jearim, (i did not, we should not.
+A view of the text edom, thence to the city of David which is at the direction of Solomon, the Ark was his succession; but this does not at all prove conveyed into the Holy of Holies of the tem- that the Priesthood of Aaron was not typical ple, (i Kg. viii, 1-6,) which was built in of the Priesthood of Christ.
+Paul distinctly Mount Moriah near Mount Zion; ii Ch. iii, shows that it is.
+The Lord has chosen Zion to dwell in at rest forever; (Ps. cxxxii, 13, 14) but as yet Apostle and High Priest of our profession (or he had dwelt there but a short time, and then religion.)
 Christ Jesus," he lays the foundain curtains made with hands; but when he shall appear in his glory he will have "mercy on Zion" and build it up; then Jerusalem upon it, shall be "a quiet habitation, a tabernacle that shall not be taken down;" (Ps. cii; Is. xxxiii, 20.
-And then "the people shall dwell in Zion at Jerusalem"; ver.
-18, 19.
+And then "the people of those things which were to be spoken after." shall dwell in Zion at Jerusalem"; ver.
+18, This clearly shows that the Mosaic economy 19.
 The Song of Moses (Ex.
-15;) is evi-was typical of the divine.
+15;) is evidence was typical of the divine.
 2. He shows that dently prophetic, and contemplates the happy scenes of the Eden Zion.
-And so Ezekiel has The Lord will bring the whole house of it.
-Israel up out of their graves into the land of Israel; and then set his Sanctuary and tabernacle in the midst of them for evermore.
+And so Ezekiel has The Lord will bring the whole house of Israel up out of their graves into the land of Israel; and then set his Sanctuary and tabernacle in the midst of them for evermore.
 The Sanctuary is not "the land of Israel" nor the people; for it is set in their midst, and is built and forms a part of the city whose name is, "The Lord is there."